RETREATS

 This retreat looks to help us learn how to make going on retreat a part of our everyday life.
 During this week, we will be encouraged to intentionally slow down and make space in our hearts and minds so that we might be able to become more aware of God’s presence in the ordinary moments of our day-to-day lives.
 Through this unique retreat experience, we hope cultivating practices and skills like solitude and contemplation will give us the chance to grow in our relationship with God and our faith, and consciously put our faith into action throughout our daily lives.

-Each weekday for the two weeks between the community gatherings (Monday-Friday, September 30-October 11) you will commit to 30 minutes of some form of prayer and reflection, using the materials listed in this guidebook to support your prayer practice.
+Each weekday for the two weeks between the community gatherings (Monday-Friday, March TBD) you will commit to 30 minutes of some form of prayer and reflection, using the materials listed in this guidebook to support your prayer practice.
 In addition, you will commit to meeting with your assigned spiritual companion twice during the retreat experience, ideally once per week, to discuss your experience.

 Fee: